-Janelle Torres also made our day when she arrived to TLCC 2018 with a printed version of the SmartSeat Companion Guide.
+Janelle Torres also made our day when she arrived at TLCC 2018 with a printed version of the SmartSeat Companion Guide.
 Her notes in the margins were perfect validation that the hours poured into writing our product documentation were actually helpful to someone.
 That’s why we wrote it after all!

 Portland | First SmartSeat-only licensee

 Working with suggestions from the Portland Center Stage team, Adage expanded SmartSeat functionality specific to our TNEW clients.
-They brought creative solutions like creation of a TNEW Production Title override.
+They brought creative solutions like the creation of a TNEW Production Title override.

 As Portland Center Stage Webmaster Chris Bisgard describes, “We noticed that the Production Title seems to be pulling from the Title field in Tessitura production elements.
-However, for some shows we use the TNEW content field ‘TN_Express_Title’ to override the production title due to its character length limitation.”
+However, for some shows, we use the TNEW content field ‘TN_Express_Title’ to override the production title due to its character length limitation.”
 So we added a TNEW Production Title override field into Venue Builder.

 Houston | Adage ACE client

 We are always happy to work with our friends at Houston Ballet, but are honored to work with a group that has had to rebuild professionally and personally from the damage of Hurricane Harvey.
-Houston Ballet was one of the first clients to purchase Adage’s SYOS product, but had to cease operations entirely when their facility was submerged in 15 feet of floodwaters.
+Houston Ballet was one of the first clients to purchase Adage’s SYOS product but had to cease operations entirely when their facility was submerged in 15 feet of floodwaters.
 The violent surge closed their theater, The Wortham, entirely for a year.
-In addition to loss of revenue, Houston Ballet lost more than 50 one-act ballets and over 40 years of ballet history.
+In addition to the loss of revenue, Houston Ballet lost more than 50 one-act ballets and over 40 years of ballet history.

 Over months of dedication from their tireless staff, they have rebuilt.
 Tickets for the first show that returns Houston Ballet to The Wortham since the hurricane are being sold on SmartSeat.

-Have questions or want to discuss your ecommerce or select-your-own-seat technology?
+Have questions or want to discuss your eCommerce or select-your-own-seat technology?
 Contact us.Contact us